chillen/Lazy-TA/README.md

 compile if you haven't already (`javac Tester.java`) and run it (`java Tester`).

 For a custom filename to output the report to, type it in as command line arguments.
-For example, to output to `epicRawrSauce.out` I would run the command `java Tester epicRawrSauce.out`.
+For example, to output to `graded.out` I would run the command `java Tester graded.out`.

 It's easy.